Gabe DeVoe

-Gabe DeVoe (born December 16, 1995) is an American professional basketball player for Start Lublin of the Polish Basketball League (PLK).
+Gabe DeVoe (born December 16, 1995) is an American professional basketball player who last played for Cento of the italian serie A2 (LNP).
 He played college basketball for Clemson.

 High school career

 DeVoe decided to pursue basketball as his only sport in seventh grade and pursued a practice regimen that saw him wake up at 5AM and shoot and do conditioning drills at the local YMCA.
 He attended Shelby High School in North Carolina where he became a star.
 As a senior, DeVoe averaged 34 points per game.
 He set school records for career points (2,072) and 3-pointers (218).
 DeVoe was honored as the Associated Press and Charlotte Observer Player of the Year in 2014.
 Considered a three-star recruit, DeVoe committed to Clemson.
 Despite growing up a North Carolina fan, leading the state in scoring, and being the class president, the Tar Heels did not offer him a scholarship, and neither did Duke.